 Survival instincts are not about making a decision they just are.

-If you’ve been drinking habitually, even if the habit is Friday/Saturday, it’s that survival instinct brain that will fight to get a drink when you make the rational decision to stop.
-You have to DECIDE to STOP drinking on a strong conscious level if you are going to override that survival instinct.
+If you’ve been drinking habitually, even if the habit is a habitual Friday/Saturday binge, it’s that survival instinct brain that will fight to get a drink when you make the rational decision to stop.
+You have to DECIDE to STOP drinking on a strong conscious level if you are going to override that sub-conscious survival instinct.
 You have to make it NON-Negotiable and get comfortable with being uncomfortable for a while.

-I remember how difficult that process is not only with drinking but also with smoking.
+I remember how difficult that process was not only with drinking but also with smoking.
 You think that you are always going to feel that itch.
 That emptiness.
 That need.
-And you crack.

 I paid 200 and a bit euros for Allen Carr’s online program to quit smoking, after paying 200 and a bit euros the year before for hypnosis, after paying 100 or so a few years before that for hypnosis as well.
 I also read Allen Carr’s quit smoking book and I paid for acupuncture and the patch and tried nicotine gum and Bach Oils.